How Mindfulness Builds a Strong Foundation for Holistic Wellness

 Non-Judgment: The Power of Curiosity

 Non-judgment in mindfulness means observing without criticism or self-blame.
 This can be a difficult skill to master, especially regarding our health.
 We often have an internal voice that narrates and criticizes our every move.
-This voice can be harsh, blaming us for perceived failures or shortcomings.
+This toxic, perfectionistic voice can be harsh, blaming us for perceived failures or shortcomings.

 For example, if you’re struggling with your wellness journey, you might think, “I’ll never be able to stick to a healthy routine,” or “I’ve failed at eating healthy again.”
 But with mindfulness, you can replace judgment with curiosity.
 Instead of condemning yourself, ask, “Why did this happen?
 What can I learn from this?”
 Notice how the nonjudgmental approach opens the door to positive change.